ksatirli/homebrew-hashicorp/README.md

 - Uninstall the new version using `brew cask uninstall vagrant@1.9.9`

 - Optional, but highly recommended: use `helpers/install-casks.sh` to verify installability of _all_ currently generated Casks

-- Optionally, but highly recommended: lint your contribution using [RuboCop](https://www.rubocop.org)
+- Optionally, but highly recommended: lint your contribution using `brew style` and [RuboCop](https://www.rubocop.org)

 ## Notes